Roger Vaughan (bishop): Archbishop of Sydney

-The harsh eighteenth century Penal Laws of the British and Anglo-Irish Ascendency era Irish Parliaments and the on and off sectarian religious struggles since the Act of Supremacy had bred deep resentment between some of the Irish and English settlers.
-The consequences of the dissolution of monasteries during the Reformation had left Vaughan deeply committed to the primary vision of restoring monasticism in English speaking lands such as this new church in Australia.
+The harsh 18th-century Penal Laws of the British and Anglo-Irish Ascendency era Irish parliaments and the on and off sectarian religious struggles since the Act of Supremacy 1559 had bred deep resentment between some of the Irish and English settlers.
+The consequences of the dissolution of the monasteries during the Reformation had left Vaughan deeply committed to the primary vision of restoring monasticism in English-speaking lands such as this new church in Australia.

 This was not a vision the authors of the revived authoritarian devotional form of Catholicism in Ireland foresaw for the Irish Catholic diaspora in Australia, New Zealand or North America.
 Ireland had managed to preserve a number of pre-Reformation monastic foundations as well as found the Irish College in Rome.
 This was an ideological battle Vaughan fought through his episcopate, the outcome of which would not be largely determined until his successor Cardinal Patrick Francis Moran, a nephew of Paul Cullen and avid devotee of his vision, was appointed.